vpvivek/ISGT-2024-Competing-Microgrids/README.md

 'smartGrid_error.py' gives the error plot for all the 3 three cases in a single figure.

-'equilibrium_deviation_grid.py' gives the values when baseline policies are used for deviation.
+'equilibrium_deviation_grid.py' gives the values when baseline policies are used for deviation and plots the error for 3 cases in a single figure.
 Three cases can be done by setting variable 'file_number' to 1,2,3.

 'algo_error.py' gives the error plots for all the three cases in a single figure.